DenTs123/Vzlom-Jopy/README.md

 # Vzlom-Jopy
-This is prank for your friends
+This file does not work